Education

-• Gypsy/Roma (67%) and Irish Traveller (72%) pupils were the least likely to stay in education after GCSEs.
+• Romani (Gypsy), Roma and Irish Travellers were also the least likely to continue in education past GCSE level.

 IMPROVING OUTCOMES FOR GYPSY, ROMA AND TRAVELLER CHILDREN IN EDUCATION